shuhrat/shuhrat.github.io/_posts/2015-12-27-git-lfs-tips-and-tricks.md

 git config --global filter.lfs.smudge "git-lfs smudge %f"
 ```

-It will save you from having to initialize LFS (`git lfs init`) every time after you clone repository.
+It will save you from having to initialize LFS every time after you clone repository.

 #### 2. Credentials